 The women’s hour record is broken down into 3 distinct periods.
 The early period saw pioneers of women’s cycling set records that look achievable to amateurs today.
 The UCI began its ownership of the record in 1955.
 They set rules to be followed for records to count.
-From 2014, we’ve seen the modern period.
+Since 2014, we’ve seen the modern period.
 Here up-to-date bikes and equipment can be used in the pursuit of more distance.

 The early women’s hour record (1893-1955)